-Trekking from Paleochora to Sougia is a walking adventure in Crete I’ll never forget.
-But not for good reasons.
+Hiking from Paleochora to Sougia is a Cretan adventure I will never forget.
+But not for the reason you think…

-The day was an absolute disaster.
-All because I greatly under-estimated walking conditions on the Paleochora to Sougia route in Summer.
+I greatly under-estimated walking conditions on the Paleochora to Sougia route in Summer time.

 Pre-hike planning